John Williamson (economist): Washington Consensus

 In 2012, scholars debated over a new term to describe China's economic growth.
 Business executive Joshua Cooper Ramo coined the term Beijing Consensus to frame China's economic development as an alternative to the Washington Consensus.
 The three guidelines he proposed were: 1. a commitment to innovation, 2. emphasis on sustainable growth through measures alongside GDP, and 3. a policy of self-determination.
 In turn, Williamson argued that the Beijing Consensus comprised five major points: 1. incremental reform, 2. innovation, 3. export-led growth, 4. state capitalism, and 5. authoritarianism.
 In light of this change, Williamson argued Western countries should modify their policies through export-led growth, prudential capital controls, and fiscal policies.

 Growth-linked securities

 In 2006, Williamson published an article describing the benefits of bonds linked to the growth of a country's gross domestic product (GDP).
 These refer to securities where the issuer (a government) promises to pay the investor returns based on the changes to that country's GDP.
 In other words, the investor obtains a stake in a country's growth through this "equity-like" feature.
 Williamson argued that these bonds would help countries obtain stability from capital flight.
 The idea was also developed by other distinguished economists, including Nobel Prize Laureates Robert Shiller and Joseph Stiglitz.
-Williamson built on the research conducted by Shiller to discuss how, in the wake of the global financial crisis of 2007–9 and the European debt crisis of 2010, economic stability has become all the more important.
+Williamson built on the research conducted by Shiller to discuss how, after the 2008 financial crisis and the Euro area crisis, economic stability has become all the more important.